The low carbon footprint of the S1600 kit house

 And as an added bonus, the panels will generate domestic hot water in the summer months when heating isn’t required.
 As this is so far an experimental and untested concept and not a standard feature of the home, we did not include the anticipated energy savings from the air heated solar panels as it is so far only theoretical.
 We do look forward to seeing how it works out and sharing that in the future!
 See the solar air heated floor being built in the time-lapse install video below.

-Now you know more about the embodied energy in building materials and how to reduce the carbon footprint of homes.
+Now you know more about the embodied carbon in building materials and how to reduce the carbon footprint of homes.
 Find more pages about sustainable construction and how to reduce emissions on the pages below and in the EcoHome Green Building Guide pages.

 Find more about green home construction and reap the benefits of a free Ecohome Network Membership here.